Mvillarreal88/mvillarreal88.github.io/_posts/2015-03-23-welcome-to-carte-noir.md

 Welcome to my first blog post.

 I would first like to point out that I LOVE all feedback on the work that I do.
 So please if you have any comments or suggestions on any posts, feel free to offer your comments below.
+For this blog posts I will be diving into one of my first projects I did in Data Analytics school that involved Python.
+I have attached the link to this project [here](https://github.com/Mvillarreal88/Bank-and-Polling-Python-Analysis-)

 The theme has been designed with simplicity and readability in mind.
 It makes use of third party services such as Disqus ad AddThis to ensure the blog has